nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

       Use case resumes at step 2.

-**Use case 3: View contacts**
+**Use case 3: View all contacts**

 **MSS**

 1. User requests to view the list of contacts.
-2. Systems displays list of contacts.
+2. The system displays a list of all contacts.
+3. User can scroll through the list to see all the contact listed.
+4. User can click on a contact to view more details.

     Use case ends.